PaddlePaddle/FastDeploy/docs/features/disaggregated.md

 * `--rdma-comm-ports`: Specifies RDMA communication ports, separated by commas.
 The number of ports must equal `dp_size * tp_size`.
 If unspecified, FD will internally find free ports.
 * `--pd-comm-port`: Specifies the interaction interface for PD instances, separated by commas.
 The number of ports must equal `dp_size`.
 If unspecified, FD will internally find free ports.
 * `--router`: Specifies the Router interface.

+If the Prefill and Decode instances are deployed on different machines, RDMA network connectivity between the machines must be ensured.
+To manually specify RDMA network interfaces, you can set the `KVCACHE_RDMA_NICS` environment variable.
+Multiple NICs should be separated by commas.
+FastDeploy provides a script to detect RDMA NICs automatically:
+`bash Fastdeploy/scripts/get_rdma_nics.sh <device>`, where `<device>` can be either `cpu` or `gpu`.
+If the `KVCACHE_RDMA_NICS` environment variable is not set, FastDeploy will automatically detect available RDMA NICs internally.

 **Examples**